ant-design/ant-design-mobile/components/list-view/index.en-US.md

 ## API

-> Note: We use some APIs of [react-native@0.26 ListView](http://facebook.github.io/react-native/releases/0.26/docs/listview.html), although react-native ListView has been officially marked as `DEPRECATED` now, but our `WEB` version is still working properly.

 Properties | Descrition | Type | Default
 -----------|------------|------|--------
 | dataSource | An instance of [ListView.DataSource](http://facebook.github.io/react-native/releases/0.26/docs/listviewdatasource.html) to use | ListViewDataSource | - |